siberoloji/siberoloji.github.io/content/blog/2016-04-03-systemd-tools-general-usage-areas.md

  ### systemd-nspawn
 <!-- /wp:heading -->

   It is a tool used for debugging and simulation.
 It is similar to the chroot tool but more.
-It allows a program, even another operating system, to be run in isolation, without harming the real resources of the system.
-It is very useful for software developers.<br>In this article, we talked about the most important systemd tools as clearly as possible.
+It allowsa program, even anotheroperatingsystem, to be run in isolation, without harming the real resources of the system.
+It is very useful forsoftwaredevelopers.<br>In this article, we talked about the most important systemd tools as clearly as possible.
 In the following articles, we will try to give detailed explanations and examples.